tch180/-BestChef-Project2/README.md

 This project was made using MEAN Full stack,

-This App is a recipe application that allows you to create a user as well as recipes.
+This app is a recipe application that allows you to create a user as well as recipes.

-The idea is to have an executive chef or simliar log on to the app and create recipes and to eventually be able to push that out to his team.
+The idea is to have an executive chef or simliar log on to the app and create recipes,  and to eventually be able to push that out to their team.
+The Chef would be able to add in ingredients  from the database, add notes to each recipe.